deepsense-ai/ragbits/docs/how-to/use_guardrails.md

 # How-To: Use Guardrails

-ragbits offers an expandable guardrails system.
+Ragbits offers an expandable guardrails system.
 You can use one of the available guardrails or create your own to prevent toxic language, PII leaks etc.

 In this guide we will show you how to use guardrail based on OpenAI moderation and how to creat your own guardrail.

 ## Using existing guardrail
-To use one of the existing guardrails you need to import it together with GuardrailManager.
+To use one of the existing guardrails you need to import it together with `GuardrailManager`.
 Next you simply pass a list of guardrails to the manager and call `verify()` function that will check the input (`str` or `Prompt`) against all provided guardrails asynchronously.

 ```python